-- The Revolution Will Not Be Civilized: the main difference between La Résistance and the Japanese oppressors seems to be that the Japanese are in power.
+- The Revolution Will Not Be Civilized: The main difference between La Résistance and the Japanese occupiers seems to be that the Japanese are in power.
 Truth in Television supports it.

 - Training Montage: Wong Chia-chi's training in the basics of spycraft.